Movement Coordination Centre Europe: Governance

 The MCCE Steering Board (SB) is the highest decision-making body of the MCCE.
-This Board decides on MCCE participating issues, set Policy guidance, discuss issues recommended by the WB and nominates the Director.
+This Board decides on MCCE participating issues, sets policy guidance, discuses issues recommended by the WB and appoints the Director.
 This Board is supported by the MCCE Working Board (WB).
 The WB discusses and controls the routine business related to the MCCE.
 Every signing Nation has a representative in each of the Boards.

 The Director of the MCCE is appointed by the MCCE SB.
 He manages and directs the MCCE staff in accordance with the Terms of References (TOR’s) and policy set by the MCCE SB.

 MCCE Steering Board

 The MCCE Steering Board (SB) is the highest decision making body of the MCCE.
 It consists of a representative from each of the participating nations, normally at the rank of OF 6 or higher.
-The Chairman of the SB (CM SB) is a representative of a Participant and is appointed by a decision of the SB and is appointed in general for a period of 1 year.
+The Chairman of the SB (CM SB) is a representative of a Participant and is appointed by a decision of the SB and is appointed in general for a period of 2 years.

 The SB meets annually and is responsible for: